 .
 For a permanent link to this article, or to bookmark it for further reading, click here.

 You may also listen to this article by using the following controls.

-Employing breastfeeding and pumps is an easy way to give your newborn baby the healthy start that he or she deserves.
-Here are some simple instructions to teach you how to properly feed your baby.
+The following are some simple instructions to teach you how to properly feed your baby.